AppiahBlessed/alx-low_level_programming/0x18-dynamic_libraries/README.md

 char *_strstr(char *haystack, char *needle);
 If you haven’t coded all of the above functions create empty ones, with the right prototype.
 Don’t forget to push your main.h file in your repository, containing at least all the prototypes of the above functions.

+1. Without libraries what have we?
+We have no past and no future mandatory
+Create a script that creates a dynamic library called liball.so from all the .c files that are in the current directory.